cc-ai/kdb/workflow/gettingstarted.md

 ## Git 🌵

-Git is a software to do version control, which means it will save any changes being done without overwriting any past work.
+Git is a software to do version control, which means it will save any change being done without overwriting any past work.
 This means that even if several people are working on the same file at the same time, each person can upload their changes to the page, and Git will save both copies.
 Later, they can be <b> merged </b> together without anyone losing their work.
 You can even go back to a previous version at any point, because Git will keep a history of every change ever made.
 Typically, git is used via a [terminal or command line](http://guides.beanstalkapp.com/version-control/common-git-commands.html) and stores the versions on your computer.
 But GitHub allows us to store the content and versions online ; plus, it adds a user interface on top of Git, which makes it possible to download and change files from your browser or your desktop, make comments, suggest fixes, etc.

 ## Vocabulary 🙊

 Some useful GitHub vocabulary (from [this guide](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/))

-**Markdown**: A way to write text files so that they are rendered beautifully on Github without the hastle of using `html`.
+**Markdown**: A way to write text files so that they are rendered beautifully on Github without the hassle of using `html`.
 For instance, if you start a line with `# This is a title`, it will be rendered by Github as a Top-level title (as `# Github at cc-ai : getting started 🥋`).
 If you add a `#` it will be displayed as a secondary title (as `## Vocabulary 🙊 `) and so on until `###### minor title`.
 Including links is extremely easy too! `[website](https://website.com)` will be rendered like this: [website](https://website.com).
 These special text files have a `.md` extension.
 On GitHub if there is a `Readme.md` file in the current folder you're looking into, it will be automatically rendered.
 If you click on a specific `.md` file, it will also be rendered.
 To see the `raw` text, before rendering, you can just click on the `raw` button (no shit...).
 Remember: Markdown is easy, ask for help if you're stuck with something.
 In the mean time, [**checkout this cheatsheet to learn in 2 minutes how to use Markdown**](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 <p align="center"><img alt="editting a readme" src="https://media.giphy.com/media/TKifS1eBNfEud7jQuy/giphy.gif"/></p>